gauntface/web-push-book/src/_content/chapter-05/03-notification-behaviour.md

 <% include('../../demo/web-app/notification-ui/notification-ui.js', 'renotifyNotification') %>

-// TODO Screenshot of first icon to two paths.
-One with Vibration + sound icon
-// One with no sound of vibration icon.

 Plesae note that renotify is **only used** when a notification is replacing another notification due to matching tags.